-While you may not know for sure what’s happening with them, you can pick up on a few telltale signs that they might be having a substance problem.
+While you may not know for sure what’s happening with them, you can pick up on a few telltale signs that your teenager might be using drugs or alcohol.

 #1: Their Grades Are Dropping